Regensburg & the Danube

 The largest city on the Romantic Road (and Bavaria's third largest), Augsburg is also one of Germany’s oldest, founded by the stepchildren of Roman emperor Augustus over 2000 years ago.
 As an independent city state from the 13th century, it was also one of its wealthiest, free to raise its own taxes, with public coffers bulging on the proceeds of the textile trade.

 Rothenburg ob der Tauber

-A medieval gem, Rothenburg ob der Tauber (meaning ‘above the Tauber River’) is top tourist stop along the Romantic Road.
+A true medieval gem, Rothenburg ob der Tauber (meaning ‘above the Tauber River’) is a top tourist stop along the Romantic Road.
 With its web of cobbled lanes, higgledy-piggledy houses and towered walls, the town is fairy-tale Germany the hordes of Japanese and Korean tourists came to see.

 Even by Bavaria’s elevated standards, Danube-straddling Ingolstadt is astonishingly affluent.
 Auto manufacturer Audi has its headquarters here, flanked by a clutch of oil refineries on the outskirts, but industry has left few marks on the medieval centre, with its cobblestone streets and historic, if slightly over-renovated, buildings.

 Nestled at the foot of the Alps, tourist-busy Füssen is the southern climax of the Romantic Road, with the nearby castles of Neuschwanstein and Hohenschwangau the highlight of many a southern Germany trip.
-But having 'done' the country's most popular tourist route and seen Ludwig II's fantasy palaces, there are other reasons to linger longer in the area.
+But having 'done' the country's most popular tourist route and seen Ludwig II's fantasy palaces, there are several other reasons to linger longer in the area.